arratik/pure_data_stuff/README.md

 31 C chords - a compositional/educational tool for people like me who can't play keyboards worth a shit and want to know what a C6/9 or Cm7b5 chord sounds like.
-MIDI notes are packed in an organized display of messages, each with its own bang for previewing.
-All the heavy lifting is done in subpatches; controls for note velocity, note duration, and key transposition are in the main patch. (note: this only outputs MIDI, not audio. you'll need some way to send MIDI from your PC to a synth or a DAW. on windows i use loopbe1 -> ableton.)
+MIDI notes are packed in an organized display of messages, each with its own bang for previewing. all the heavy lifting is done in subpatches; controls for note velocity, note duration, and key transposition are in the main patch. (note: this only outputs MIDI, not audio. you'll need some way to send MIDI from your PC to a synth or a DAW. on windows i use loopbe1 -> ableton.)